SofiaDeLaRosa/America_COVID-19/README.md

 ## 2. Materials and Methods
 For data cleaning, integration, and unification, pandas was used.
 For visualization, Power BI was employed.

 ### 2.1.
-Bases de Datos
+Databases
 COVID-19 data were sought from 37 countries in the Americas from health ministries, health-related centers and departments, open data platforms, and statistics platforms.

 The decision was made to work with Colombia, Mexico, and Peru, as the other countries had:

 * Data not available
 * Non-individual data in PDF format
-Data that are no longer available
+* Data that are no longer available
-Servers with unavailable data
+* Servers with unavailable data

 | # | País | Fuente | Link Oficial | Comentario |
 |--|------|------------|------------|------------|